ros2hp/grmgr/README.md

 ```

-Using no more than a counter and a channel, the above code has stabilised the consumption of resources by constraining the number of concurrent **_parallelTasks_** to never exceed 100.
-However what if we want to vary the **_dop_** from 100 to 20, or 100 to 150, while the application is running?
-How might the developer introduce some level of **_dynamic throttling_** to the application?
-Hint, it's not trivial.
+Using no more than a counter and a channel, the above code has stabilised the program by constraining the number of concurrent **_parallelTasks_** to never exceed 100.

+** grmgr ** takes **dop** management to the next level, however, by enabling it to be dynamically increased or decreased under the influence of some external event and enable your application to dynamically scale to suite the prevailing system resources such as CPU or IO.

-## Auto-Scaling an Application using Dynamic Throttling
+## Auto-Scaling an Application using grmgr Dynamic Throttling

 **_grmgr_** has the ability to **_dynamic throttling_** each parallel component in real-time while the application is running.
 It can do this by changing the **_dop_** of each parallel component, up or down, usually in response to some application scaling event.
 The event might be sourced from a server monitor that has been triggered by a CPU or memory alarm, or an internal application monitor responding to a queue size alarm.
 The ability to scale an application dynamically in real-time represents a powerful system's management capability and means the application's resource consumption can be varied to better align it with other applications running on the server, making it a good neighbour program.